andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Based on my complete galloptrical ineptitude during the audition I'd say Mark's decision to spare me from gallop duty is wise and prudent.

-During the first few rehearsals we learn the choreography for each of the separate segments that make up the whole of the performance.
+The first few rehearsals are mostly spent learning the choreography for each of the individual segments that make up the whole of the performance.
 Each has its own name that Mark has informally conferred over the years and each has its own flavor. *The Claw* is centered around hand movements. *Mona Lisa* emphasizes our facial expression.
 Our old friends *Sally* and *Lewiston*